Donations and long term loans

 The Reina Sofía Museo would like to express its gratitude for its acquisition of major works through donations by collectors, artists, private businesses and institutions.
-In the past five years (2008-2012), the Museo Reina Sofia has accepted a total of 482 works and a significant quantity of documentation as the result of numerous donations, which illustrates the crucial role that such donations have played in the development and enrichment of the Collection.
+In the past six years (2008-2013), the Museo Reina Sofia has accepted a total of 558 works and a significant quantity of documentation as the result of numerous donations, which illustrates the crucial role that such donations have played in the development and enrichment of the Collection.

 Similarly, we would like to give a special mention to the generosity of Lunwerg Editores, who in 2010 formalised the donation of a collection of 67 Spanish photographs dating from the 1970s to the 1990s that had appeared in the exhibition Cuatro Direcciones.
 Fotografía Contemporánea Española 1970-1990, the hundred Roberto Matta engravings donated by Germana Matta and the works by Emiliano Barral and Jesús Molina García de Arias, shown at the Spanish Pavilion at the Paris International Exhibition in 1937, donated by the artists’ families.

 As well as donations, we must not forget the incorporation of many outstanding works through bequests in wills.
 Looking only at the past few years, we could mention the Brassaï photographs and drawings, bequeathed by his widow, and two extraordinary works by American artist Morris Louis, which came to us as a bequest from his widow Marcella Brenner.